flaviens/gsoc-sim-mem/documentation.md

 - Valid (_v_): Is set iff the slot is currently occupied.
 - Internal identifier (_iid_): Contains the identifier that will be used to identify the extended cell where to release some response.
 - Address (_addr_): Contains the base address of the address request.
 It is used to estimate the delay caused by the requests contained in the burst.
-- Burst size (_addr_): Contains the burst size of the address request.
+- Burst size (_burst_size_): Contains the burst size of the address request.
 It is used to calculate the address of the subsequent.
 It may also be used in the future for improved delay estimation.
 - Data valid (_data_v_): Contains one bit per elementary burst request.
 Each bit is unset iff the corresponding elementary burst request is awaited.
 - Memory pending (_mem_pending_): Contains one bit per elementary burst request.
 Each bit is set iff there is currently a simulated memory operation pending.
 - Memory done (_mem_done_): Contains one bit per elementary burst request.
 Each bit is set iff the corresponding simulated memory operation is done, or this is an entry beyond the burst length.